 Space Foundation Press Releases

-Space Foundation’s Sixth Annual International Student Art Contest Open for Submissions
+Space Foundation’s Seventh Annual International Student Art Contest Open for Submissions

 Written by: developer

-Prizes will be awarded by age category and the winners notified in January 2016.
-The 2015 contest featured 3,686 entries from 53 countries, 48 U.S. states and one U.S. territory.
+Prizes will be awarded by age category and the winners notified in January 2017.
+The 2016 contest featured 3,883 entries from 40 countries and 38 U.S. states.

 Awards and Categories

 The Space Foundation will award a total of 25 winners — first, second and third place for each age category and a Space Foundation Achievement Award.

 - Digital art

 Eight Age Categories